Oneida County 4-H Robo-Camp

 - A positive attitude!

 - Youth will have the opportunity to explore Nicolet Campus during this camp and will engage in outdoor adventures.
 Please be sure they come to camp wearing comfortable clothes and shoes (closed-toe).
+No sandals are allowed at Robo-Camp!

 In LEGO Robotics, students collaborate with peers, share ideas, contribute to group projects, and communicate effectively by expressing their thoughts and listening to others.